-Growing up in the tiny city of Independence, Oregon, Tonya Allison remembers being told to never think about higher education or plan for college.
+Growing up in the tiny city of Independence, Oregon, Tonya Allison recalls never being encouraged to think about higher education or plan for college.
 Then she saw her older sister leave to study psychology at the University of Oregon, and college became a more realistic possibility for Tonya.
 The senior, who is set to graduate in a matter of days, has had many great experiences as a zoology major in the Department of Integrative Biology.
 She dreams of one day having a career internationally in wildlife conservation.

 Tonya was immediately drawn to Oregon State University when she attended a campus tour as a high school student.
 It was spring and the campus was looking especially lush and beautiful.
 She applied and was accepted within a week to study animal sciences.
 Always interested in animals, Tonya initially set her sights on becoming a veterinarian.
 But she found herself disinterested in the agricultural sciences classes she took her first two years at OSU.
 On the advice of her roommates who were zoology majors, Tonya decided to give zoology a try and changed her major halfway through her sophomore year.
 She added a double minor in chemistry and Spanish.

-Tonya describes her classes in ecology and conservation both illuminating and useful.
+Tonya found her classes in ecology and conservation both illuminating and useful.
 The zoology major also afforded her the opportunity for extensive hands-on lab work which solidified her love for the subject.

 The highlight of Tonya’s educational journey was her three-month study abroad experience this year at the Toucan Rescue Ranch (TRR) in Heredia, Costa Rica, where she was a wildlife husbandry and rehabilitation intern.
 Tonya found out about and applied to the internship through IE3 Global, OSU’s international internship and study abroad program.
 As a Benjamin Gilman International Scholarship recipient, Tonya received financial support to intern in Costa Rica.
 For her Gilman scholarship project, she will create a blog of her trip and experiences in Costa Rica.

-Tonya never imagined she would go abroad as an undergraduate because after changing her major, she assumed she wouldn’t have sufficient time for all the experiential learning projects that interested her.
-By taking many summer classes, she was able to catch up with on her course requirements.
+Tonya never imagined she would go abroad as an undergraduate, because after changing her major she assumed she wouldn’t have sufficient time for all the experiential learning projects that interested her.
+By taking many summer classes, she was able to catch up with her course requirements.

 “I got to actually grab a sloth, put it on the tree and release it to the wild.
 It was an unforgettable experience,” said Tonya.